By Pamela Doan

 To learn more about this concept, Weaner has several upcoming talks and workshops, including one in Copake, New York, on Aug.
 16. Check his website for more details.

 Photos by Kim Sokoloff, courtesy of Larry Weaner Landscape AssociatesDid you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.